- AAS - Career Program

 - complete course work or training in Infection Control and in the identification and mandated reporting of child abuse offered by a New York State approved provider; and

 - meet examination requirements.

-The clinical experience required in the curriculum is provided through cooperation of Rochester area hospitals, long term care facilities and other health care agencies.
+The clinical experiences required in the curriculum are provided through cooperation of Rochester area hospitals, long term care facilities and other health care agencies.
 All health care providers must abide by Occupational Safety and Health Administration (OSHA) Blood Borne Pathogen and NYS Department of Health regulations.

 2) Completion of medical requirements, clearance of existing health problem(s), and ability to meet essential functions (physical and mental demands) of the program.
 Medical requirements, including PPD (or acceptable evidence of freedom from communicability, chest xray or results of Quantiferon blood test), varicella vaccination (or history of disease or positive yearly titer) immunizations, must be met throughout the duration of the program in order for the student to attend clinical.

 3) Vaccination against seasonal flu.
 Vaccinations against hepatitis B, rubella, rubeola, mumps and meningitis; or required signed declaration waivers.
 4) Successful completion of ESOL or Transitional Studies courses if enrolled.

 Students must have current health insurance to participate in the nursing program.
 The fee for health insurance will be added to tuition if students do not provide proof of insurance prior to the start of the program.

 A minimum grade of C is necessary in all required nursing and biology courses for continued matriculation in the program.
 No student may progress to the next nursing course level without successful completion of all courses in the previous level.
 A student who fails to achieve a grade of C or better in the fourth semester nursing course will be ineligible for graduation.